PrintM3D/Quad-Fusion-Docs/maintenance-guides/changing-extruders.md

 Before you continue it is best to follow the steps below to ensure that the process of changing extruders worked correctly.

 1. Plug in the Duet Board ethernet cable.
-2. Power on the Promega.
+2. Power on the Crane.
 3. Connect to the Duet Web Console and observe the hotend and bed temperature values.
 If any of these values are not around room temperature it can indicate incorrect wiring.
 A temperature reading of 2000C is the temperature error value and means that the PT1000 is wired incorrectly.
 If the displayed temperature is incorrect, address the problem and continue.
 4. Ensure that the extruder carriage can move to the limit switches in the back left of the printer.
 Make sure there is nothing placed on or underneath the bed.
 5. Move each of the axes and extruders independently and verify for every motor that they are moving in the right direction.
 Once you have verified that, you can home the printer.